European-Unified-ID/euid-docs-preview/preview/docs/getting-started/gs-faqs.md

 You can generate EUID tokens from either the client side or the server side.
 For more information, see:
 - Generating tokens from the client side using Prebid.js: [EUID Client-Side Integration Guide for Prebid.js](../guides/integration-prebid-client-side.md).
-- Generating tokens from the server side using Prebid.js: [Client-Server Integration Guide for Prebid.js](../guides/integration-prebid-client-server.md).
+- Generating tokens from the server side using Prebid.js: [EUID Client-Server Integration Guide for Prebid.js](../guides/integration-prebid-client-server.md).
 - Other server-side options: [Publisher Integrations](../guides/summary-guides.md#publisher-integrations).

 #### Can I make token refresh calls from the client side?